-Committee Chairman Brian Vyncke said the MPA report advised against accepting any more Medicaid patients because the county could not afford to pay the difference in cost.
+Committee Chairman Brian Vyncke said the MPA report advised against accepting any more Medicaid patients because the county cannot afford to pay the difference in cost.

 "That was my opinion of the county running a nursing home; it was to take care of people who can't take care of themselves," Vyncke said.
 "If we can't do that anymore, then who are we here to serve?
 We are competing with private nursing homes right now.
 (Hope Creek) is taking such a bite out of the county."

-Snider said the county had a $26 million general fund budget, but only only about $1 million left in reserves.
+Snider said the county has a $26 million general fund budget, but only about $1 million left in reserves.